bomonike/bomonike.github.io/ap-compsci.md

 ## AP (Advanced Placement) for Computer Science

+<a target="_blank" href="https://www.veritasai.com/veritasaiblog/https/wwwveritasaicom/8-reasons-why-you-should-take-ap-computer-science-in-high-school">VIDEO: Why you should take AP Computer Science in High School</a>

 The College Board conducts <a target="_blank" href="https://apcentral.collegeboard.org/courses">exams in 38 academic subjects</a>.
 Each year, some exams are retired and others are added.

 Within the STEM (Science, Technology, Engineering, and Math) category, for 2023/24 the College Board offered <a target="_blank" href="https://apcentral.collegeboard.org/courses/ap-computer-science-principles/compare-ap-computer-science-courses">two</a> <a target="_blank" href="https://blog.collegeboard.org/difference-between-ap-computer-science-principles-and-ap-computer-science